NophaieViscente/quintoAndar/README.md

 [Processing data from quintoandar.com.br](code/process_data.ipynb)<br/><br/>

 * The third step was analyzing data;<br/>
-(The analysis aims to suggest properties for rent according to the user's preference, given their preference input, properties in the center of São Paulo that meet these criteria are suggested)<br/>
+(The analysis aims to suggest properties for rent according to the user's preference, given their preference, properties are suggested in downtown São Paulo that meet these criteria, through data from the fifth floor website and data from the api of the website of the foursquare)<br/>
 The data analysis code is in this notebook: <br/>
 [Data analysis from quintoandar.com.br](code/analyzing_data.ipynb)<br/><br/>